James H. Billington: Library of Congress

 During Billington's tenure at the Library of Congress, he raised more than half a billion dollars of private support to supplement Congressional appropriations.
 These private funds were used to increase Library collections, programs, and digital outreach.
 Billington created the Library's first development office for private fundraising in 1987, and, in 1990, established the James Madison Council, the Library's first national private sector donor-support group.
 Billington also asked the GAO to conduct the first Library-wide audit in 1987.
 This precedent led to regular annual financial audits, which produced unmodified ("clean") opinions from 1995 onwards.
-He also created the first Office of the Inspector General at the Library in 1987 to provide regular independent review of library operations.
+He also created the first Office of the Inspector General at the library in 1987 to provide regular independent review of library operations.

 At the 2011 National Book Festival, author David McCullough said: "We have had a number of eminent distinguished Librarians of Congress: Archibald MacLeish, the famous poet, Daniel Boorstin, the scholar and historian ....
 But we have never had a more accomplished, productive, inspirational or far-seeing Librarian of Congress than James Billington."

-There were however critics who felt that his approach of wooing wealthy private donors was inappropriate, and his management was criticized by a number of inquiries by government oversight agencies and librarians.

 Billington is the author of Mikhailovsky and Russian Populism (1956), The Icon and the Axe (1966), Fire in the Minds of Men (1980), Russia Transformed: Breakthrough to Hope, August 1991 (1992) and The Face of Russia (1998), a companion book to the three-part television series of the same name, which he wrote and narrated for the Public Broadcasting Service, and Russia in Search of Itself (2004).
 These books have been translated and published in a variety of languages.
 Billington also wrote and hosted a nationally televised series for PBS, "The Humanities Film Forum", with Mark Waxman, executive producer, in 1973.

 Billington accompanied ten congressional delegations to Russia and the former Soviet Union, making him, in the words of commentator George Weigel, "the personal tutor in Russian affairs to several generations of members of the House and the Senate."
 In June 1988, Billington accompanied President and Mrs. Reagan to the Soviet Summit in Moscow.
 In October 2004, he headed a Library of Congress delegation to Tehran that expanded exchanges between the Library of Congress and the National Library of Iran.
-Dr. Billington was the most senior U.S. government official to openly visit Iran in 25 years.
+Billington was the most senior U.S. government official to openly visit Iran in 25 years.

+Criticism

+Critics felt that Billington's approach of wooing wealthy private donors was inappropriate, and his management was criticized by a number of inquiries by government oversight agencies and librarians.
+In addition, in 2015, Congress passed and President Barack Obama signed into law the "Librarian of Congress Succession Modernization Act of 2015", which put a 10-year term limit on the position with an option for reappointment.
+The legislation was seen as a critique of Billington's unwillingness to hire a permanent chief information officer to effectively manage and update the library's information technology.